-Our new Wellness range of dog treats have been specifically designed to add extra supplements into your dogs diet.
+Our new Wellness range of Organic Pet treats have been specifically designed to add extra supplements into your dog's diet.

 - Essential fatty acids

 - Improved brain function

 Organic oats, blitzed

 For a cereal/grain, oats are quite high in protein and fat.
 Their make up is approximately 66% carbohydrates, 17% protein, 7% fat and 11% fibre.
 They are also high in antioxidants and a range of vitamins and minerals.
 The carbohydrate content in oats is mostly starch, which is generally not a recommended food for dogs, however, the starch in oats is roughly half slowly digestible starch and resistant starch.
 Slowly digestible starch assists with regulating blood sugar and assist food to move through the digestive system at optimum speed.
 Resistant starch passes through the digestive tract undigested and is vital to the maintenance of a healthy gut.
 Resistant starch is a prebiotic food, which means it feeds the probiotics or “good bacteria” in the gut microbiome and assist to maintain the balance of good to bad gut bacteria, which in turn supports all aspects of our pet’s health.
 This means that oats can be considered a digestive aid to calm the intestinal tract, and a gut health aid when fed in conjunction with probiotics or probiotic foods.